pelithne/api-management-workshop/instructions.md

 ![Image](./media/missing-sub-key.PNG)
 <BR/>

-As the error message indicates, this is because we have protected the API with a subscription.
+As the error message indicates, this is because we have protected the API with a **subscription key**.
 This key needs to be passed in an **HTTP header** along with the GET request.
 One easy way of sending an HTTP request with a custom HTTP header is to use the tool **Postman** (https://www.getpostman.com/).

 The custom header you need to add is named ````Ocp-Apim-Subscription-Key````.
 You can find this info under ````settings````.